JoeManto/MarkUp/README.md

 - plugin is not finished or even first commit.

 #To-Do
-- get a working file directory.
+- get a working file directory.(done)
+- get data transfer working between objectClasses and fileManager.(done 8/16/16)
-- improve the transfer between sketch and .md.
+- improve the transfer between sketch and .md.(working)
-- add keyboard shortcut.
+- add keyboard shortcut.(saving for later).

 #changeLog
 - Added working textField button v1.0 with only textWeight and textValue.